 - Hampi: Located in the east-central Karnataka, Hampi is the place where there are a group of monuments which are also UNESCO world heritage sites.
 This place is the second largest city of the medieval era after Beijing.
 There are numerous temples, farms and trading markets.

-In Hampi, old monuments and temple will tell you a lot about the rich heritage of this place.
+In Hampi, old monuments and temples will tell you a lot about the rich heritage of this place.
 You can also find various old texts related to Goddess Parvati and Lord Shiva.
-You can also find various temples, sites, and scriptures related to Jain religion, which have their remains here.
+You can also find various temples, sites, and scriptures related to the Jain religion, which have their remains here.